tokuda109/flask-docs-ja/docs/templating.rst

    :func:`flask.get_flashed_messages` 関数

-.. admonition:: The Jinja Context Behavior
+..
+The Jinja Context Behavior

    These variables are added to the context of variables, they are not global variables.
 The difference is that by default these will not